Computing Account Procedures for Faculty, Staff and Guests

 - access to campus high-speed wired and wireless data networks

-- email services (Google email and calendaring service or Unity IMAP email service)
+- email services (Google email and calendaring service or Unity email service)

-- free file space (disk quota), which account holders can allocate among Unity email, AFS (personal/web space), and Novell (user profile files).
+- free file space (disk quota), which account holders can allocate among Unity email and AFS (personal/web space)

 - support for publishing personal Web pages on www4.ncsu.edu

-- use of Unity computing labs and free use of many popular commercial, discipline-specific and public-domain software package
+- use of Unity computing labs and free use of many popular commercial, discipline-specific and public-domain software packages

 Types of use